confluentinc/ksql/docs/developer-guide/ksqldb-reference/create-table.md

 -----------

 Create a new table with the specified columns and properties.

+If the IF NOT EXISTS clause is present, the statement won't fail if a table with the same name already exists.

 A ksqlDB TABLE works much like tables in other SQL systems.
 A table has zero or more rows.
 Each row is identified by its `PRIMARY KEY`.
 A row's `PRIMARY KEY` can not be `NULL`.
 A message in the